🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 Field Required Level Description

-Materials Science Basics Introductory Level Complete Understanding of crystal structures, chemical bonding, and material classification
+Materials Science Basics Introductory Level Complete Understanding of material classification and basic material properties

 Mathematics Undergraduate Year 1 Fundamentals of calculus, linear algebra, and statistics

-Python Beginner~Intermediate Basic operations with numpy, matplotlib, pandas, and scikit-image
+Python Beginner~Intermediate Basic operations with numpy, matplotlib, and scipy

 Python Libraries Used